TO HELP ENSURE COMMUNICATION IS CLEAR ON BOTH SIDES (STUDENTS & TUTORS), CLICK HERE TO SEE ADVICE TO OUR STUDENTS.

 An online whiteboard is a learning space where both teachers and students can write and interact with students in real-time via the internet.
 Whiteboards (traditional, digital and web) are found in almost every classroom because it makes it easy for teachers to explain and explore ideas with students.

-If you are experiencing symptoms such as a fever, breathing difficulties, a cough or sore throat, and have recently returned from an affected country, or come into contact with someone with a confirmed diagnosis of COVID-19, separate yourself from others and call the dedicated Victorian Department of Human Health and Services COVID-19 hotline on 1800 675 398.
+If you are experiencing symptoms such as a fever, breathing difficulties, a cough or sore throat, and have recently returned from an affected country, or come into contact with someone with a confirmed diagnosis of COVID-19, separate yourself from others and call the relevant health authorities.
+You should not engage in in-person tutoring during this time.

 If you have severe symptoms, such as shortness of breath, call 000 immediately and request an ambulance.